tanfwong/dsp_notes/_sources/ch5/fil_fft.md

      whole $x[n]$.

-* Since the length of the input block is the same as the FFT size, the frequency-domain filtering output in this case gives us the circular convolution $(h \circledast_{\tilde{M}} x)[n]$ rather than the convolution $(h*x)[n]$ in this case.
-Referring back to  {eq}`e:circonv`, $(h\circledast_{\tilde{M}} x)[n]$ is the simply the circular extension of $(h*x)[n]$, whose length is
+* Since the length of the input block is the same as the FFT size, the frequency-domain filtering output gives us the circular convolution $(h \circledast_{\tilde{M}} x)[n]$ rather than the convolution $(h*x)[n]$ in this case.
+Referring back to  {eq}`e:circonv`, $(h\circledast_{\tilde{M}} x)[n]$ is the simply the periodic extension of $(h*x)[n]$, whose length is
   $\tilde{M}+L-1$.
 Thus, it is easy to check that the last $\tilde{M}-L+1$ samples in $(h\circledast_{\tilde{M}} x)[n]$ are not corrupted by time aliasing in the periodic extension process.
 That is, we have
   $(h\circledast_{\tilde{M}} x)[n] = (h*x)[n]$ for $n=L-1, L, \ldots,
   \tilde{M}-1$.
-As a result, we may still be able to obtain the convolution output $y[n]$ to the whole $x[n]$ by concatenating the non-corrupted portions of the circular convoluted output blocks as long as the input blocks overlap by $L-1$ samples.
+As a result, we may still be able to obtain the convolution output $y[n]$ to the whole $x[n]$ by concatenating the uncorrupted portions of the circular convoluted output blocks as long as the input blocks overlap by $L-1$ samples.
 This leads to the **overlap-save algorithm** as depicted below:
   ```{image} ../figs/ols.jpg